Family & Politics

 Explore the ways family life can affect the life of a political community.

 What is the proper role of religion in public life?
 To what extent should religious belief shape our political discourse?
 How should religious leaders approach politics?
 How should political leaders approach religion?
-These questions have only gained salience in recent history.
-Religion and politics seem deeply intertwined in our current political moment, with religion defining the contours of many political and social debates in the U.S. today.

 This two-week course will take place in Washington, DC.
 It is a full-time commitment for Monday–Friday, with required sessions in the morning, afternoon, and some evenings.